solowt/war/README.md

 things to do:

-1. add animation to cards moving around "$("div").animate({left: '250px'});"
+1. allow quick game to be called during normal game

-2. go over code, try to collapse some parts of it.
+2. investigate undefined cards

-3. investigage undefined cards
+3. collapse code